Walling Rock Station Regeneration Project

 Project Information:

-The Walling Rock Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on Walling Rock Station, approximately 130 kilometers northwest of Kalgoorlie and west of the town of Menzies in the Goldfields-Esperance region of Western Australia.
-Registered in May 2018, the project covers a vast area of approximately 153,383 hectares.
-The station operates as a pastoral lease, historically used for grazing sheep and cattle within the Shire of Menzies.
+Walling Rock Station Regeneration Project is a Human-Induced Regeneration project located at Walling Rock Station, approximately 80km west of Menzies and 180km northwest of Kalgoorlie in the Goldfields region of Western Australia.
+Registered in May 2018, the project initially spanned a massive 153,383.87 hectares, though a registry variation in August 2022 saw some areas removed from the project footprint.